In Kubernetes, a Service is a method for exposing a network application that is running as one or more Pods in your cluster.

 A key aim of Services in Kubernetes is that you don't need to modify your existing application to use an unfamiliar service discovery mechanism.
 You can run code in Pods, whether this is a code designed for a cloud-native world, or an older app you've containerized.
 You use a Service to make that set of Pods available on the network so that clients can interact with it.

 If you use a Deployment to run your app, that Deployment can create and destroy Pods dynamically.
 From one moment to the next, you don't know how many of those Pods are working and healthy; you might not even know what those healthy Pods are named.
 Kubernetes Pods are created and destroyed to match the desired state of your cluster.
 Pods are ephemeral resources (you should not expect that an individual Pod is reliable and durable).

-Each Pod gets its own IP address, however the set of Pods for a Deployment running in one moment in time could be different from the set of Pods running that application a moment later.
+Each Pod gets its own IP address (Kubernetes expects network plugins to ensure this).
+For a given Deployment in your cluster, the set of Pods running in one moment in time could be different from the set of Pods running that application a moment later.

 The Service abstraction enables this decoupling.

 If your workload speaks HTTP, you might choose to use an Ingress to control how web traffic reaches that workload.
 Ingress is not a Service type, but it acts as the entry point for your cluster.
 An Ingress lets you consolidate your routing rules into a single resource, so that you can expose multiple components of your workload, running separately in your cluster, behind a single listener.

 The Gateway API for Kubernetes provides extra capabilities beyond Ingress and Service.
 You can add Gateway to your cluster - it is a family of extension APIs, implemented using CustomResourceDefinitions - and then use these to configure access to network services that are running in your cluster.